adityasharma024/BudgetBliss/README.md

 CSS3: Cascading Style Sheets for styling and layout design.
 Ant Design: UI library for React with a wide range of components for rapid development.
 PapaParse: CSV parsing and processing library for importing and exporting financial data.
-Getting Started
-To get started with Budget Bliss, follow these steps:

-Clone the repository: git clone https://github.com/your-username/budget-bliss.git Navigate to the project directory: cd budget-bliss Install dependencies: npm install
-Start the development server: npm start
-Contributing
-Contributions are welcome!
-If you'd like to contribute to Budget Bliss, please follow these guidelines:

-Fork the repository and create your branch: git checkout -b feature/my-feature Make your changes and commit them: git commit -am 'Add my feature' Push to your branch: git push origin feature/my-feature Submit a pull request detailing your changes.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Thanks to the creators of React.js, Ant Design, and PapaParse for their amazing tools and libraries.